 After half an hour of walking, you should have burnt at least 50 calories, hence you should supply yourself with good amounts of protein to regain energy and build muscle.

-This could be banana with peanut butter or Greek yoghurt with bits your favourite fruit.
+This could be banana with peanut butter or Greek yogurt with bits your favorite fruit.
 Sadly a bar of chocolate or slab of that cookie cake is not on the list of healthy options though, no matter how far you've walked!

 Take a shower